App & Browser Testing Made Easy

 • Cannot test before actually merging the branch

-• Does not support stages within phases
+• It does not support stages within phases

 Tabulated below is the detailed difference between Jenkins vs Gitlab CI.